Godfrey Bloom: Political career

-Bloom contested the Conservative-held seat of Haltemprice and Howden at the 1997 general election, coming fifth.
+Bloom contested the Conservative-held seat of Haltemprice and Howden for UKIP at the 1997 general election, coming fifth.

 In 2004, Bloom's election to the Yorkshire and the Humber seat was UKIP's first seat in the region in the European elections.
 In 2009, he was re-elected.
 In the parliament Bloom was a member of the Committee on Economic and Monetary Affairs and the Committee on Women's Rights and Gender Equality.

 On 20 September 2013, during its party conference, UKIP withdrew the whip from Bloom.
-At a party conference meeting he had jokingly referred to his female audience as sluts.
+At a party conference meeting he had referred to his female audience as sluts.
 Subsequently, he got into a confrontation with journalist Michael Crick in the streets, hitting him over the head with the conference brochure, and allegedly threatened ITV reporter Paul Brand, by saying, "You treat me badly, you'll get a lot worse than that (Crick's slap) ... that is a threat to any journalist."

 On 24 September 2013, he resigned his UKIP party whip, while retaining his party membership.
 His statement said: "I have felt for some time now that the 'New UKIP' is not really right for me any more".

 Bloom and Crick met again in May 2014.
 The two shook hands and had lunch together and Bloom thanked Crick, describing the incident as a "defining moment" that made him realise that he "wasn't really suited to party politics".

 In December 2013, as a result of his various controversies, Bloom was awarded the Plain English Campaign's Foot in Mouth Award.
 A spokesman said that Bloom was "an overwhelming choice" who "could easily have won this award on at least two other occasions... [he's] a wince-inducing gaffe machine and we could fill a page or two with his ill-advised quotes from 2013 alone".